 SAP’s Control Over IoT Data?

 SAP makes another product for warehousing called EWM, which is again very lightly installed.
-SAP ERP has a mini-module called WM, which is a highly simplified WMS, but it is a glorified inventory management module.
-Therefore SAP’s installed base when it comes to logistics is very low.
+SAP ERP has a mini-module called WM, a highly simplified WMS, but it is a glorified inventory management module.
+Therefore SAP’s installed base when it comes to logistics is shallow.